danog/PHPStruct/README.md

 PHP implementation of Python's struct module.

 This library was created to help me develop a [client for the mtproto protocol](https://github.com/danog/MadelineProto).
+It supports php 5.6, php 7 and HHVM.

 The functions and the formats are exactly the ones used in python's struct (https://docs.python.org/3/library/struct.html)